pixelshaded/node-jfk/README.md

 #MVC-Express
-Base Node APP for Lime Node Projects.
+Base Node Project for Lime Marketing.
 This is a work in progress.

 This is used mainly for pure json based APIs.
 Aka does not use body/query parser out of the box (does use json middleware), but since these are native connect middlewares it can be easy to add to the framework.
 Also, a lot of the customized middleware is designed with only json in mind.
 For instance, the router is currently not designed to generate urls with a query in them.